Task-agnostic Out-of-Distribution Detection Using Kernel Density Estimation: Method

 A parameter of the $k$NN method is the $k$ itself.
-We propose a method to automatically select the most appropriate $k$ value from a set of candidate values denoted by $\mathbf{k}$.
-In this method, we use the training images in $X_{tr}$ and their adversarially perturbed version $X_{tr}^{adv}$ to select the $k \in \mathbf{k}$ that maximizes the following quantity
+We automatically select the most appropriate $k$ value from a set of candidate values denoted by $\mathbf{k}$.
+To achieve this, we split a validation set $X_{val}$ from $X_{tr}$ by taking the samples that are not used in KDE.
+Then, we apply adversarial perturbation to the images in $X_{val}$ and obtain $X_{val}^{adv}$ as OOD examples.
+We select the $k \in \mathbf{k}$ that maximizes the difference between the InD and OOD datasets.